When it's time to get your A-level results, find out about the various options available as you look to secure your university place

 What if I get better grades than I expected?

-You're under no obligation to reconsider what you've already chosen - but if you would like to change where and what you're studying, you'll need to register this in Track.
-However, as many competitive courses may now be full, you'll have to search the vacancies to see what's left.
+But if you decide that you would like to change where and what you're studying, you'll need to register this in Track.
+As many competitive courses may now be full, you'll have to search the vacancies to see what's left.

-If you only applied for the one course in your original application (at the reduced rate), you'll need to pay the extra £11 fee to be eligible to apply for another course.
+If you only applied for one course in your original application (at the reduced rate of £13), you'll need to pay the extra £11 fee to be eligible to apply for another course.

 Adjustment can only be used during five 24 hour periods (which includes weekends), unless there are less than five days to go until 31 August.
-This period begins from when your conditional firm offer becomes an unconditional firm offer, or on A-level results day - whichever arrives first.
+This period begins from when your conditional firm offer becomes an unconditional firm offer, or on A-level results day - whichever is the later.